jeremynoesen/BoneBot/README.md

 - You can have the command send as an embed instead by using `$EMBED$ embed title here $EMBED$`.
 - To change the command prefix, set `command-prefix` in the main configuration to a custom prefix.
 Case is ignored.
 - To set a cool down for commands, set `commands-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable commands, set `commands-enabled` in the main configuration to `true` or `false`.
+This will disable all built in command modules as well.

 ### Statuses
 - Statuses will be put into `resources/statuses.txt`.